adityapawar327/Surveillance_System/README.md

 - **Twilio SMS Alerts**: Get instant notifications when someone enters or leaves the monitored area.
 - **GPU Acceleration**: Automatically uses your NVIDIA GPU for maximum performance (if available).
 - **Customizable Settings**: Adjust detection confidence, area threshold, patience, and more from the UI.
+- **Automatic Video Saving**: Output video during detection events is automatically saved on your device for later review.

 ---